gasdotzip/add-chains/README.md

 ## Submission Tips

-For the highest quality submission and best chances of being added to the repositry, please consider the following tips:
+For the highest quality submission and highest chance of being added, please consider the following:

 | Field | Requirements |
 |-------|-------------|